livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-The signed document is then appended to the database by the Storage Manager.
-The Graph Manager is updated as necessary to reflect the down-vote in the Graph in RAM.
+The signed document is then passed to the Log Manager for logging purposes.
+The Graph Manager updates the 2WAY Graph as necessary to reflect the updated or down-voted state in the Graph in RAM, and Graph on Disk with the help of the Storage Manager.

-By preserving all objects and utilizing a down-vote mechanism, the 2WAY system allows users to filter and prioritize data according to their own preferences and judgments.
+By preserving all objects and utilizing mechanisms for updating, deleting, or down-voting, the 2WAY system allows users to filter and prioritize data according to their own preferences and judgments.
 This ensures a more personalized and user-centric experience, where each individual can curate their digital environment without permanently removing information that might be relevant to others.

-While the current proof-of-concept does not support automatic removal of objects, it is conceivable that future implementations could incorporate mechanisms for cleaning up the database.
-For example, duplicate objects, objects with an older version, or those beyond a certain age threshold could be automatically pruned to maintain database efficiency and manageability.
-However, such features are outside the scope of this proof-of-concept and would require careful consideration of criteria and processes to ensure consistency and data integrity.
+While the current proof-of-concept does not support automatic removal of objects, future implementations could incorporate mechanisms for cleaning up the database.
+For example, duplicate objects, objects with older versions, or those beyond a certain age threshold could be automatically pruned to maintain database efficiency and manageability.
+Such features would require careful consideration of criteria and processes to ensure consistency and data integrity in the system.

 <br>